 Venus Flytrap: The Little Plant That Eats Bugs

 Forget your average houseplant — the Venus Flytrap is a tiny predator with a taste for insects.
 Found in the wetlands of North and South Carolina, USA, this plant survives in nutrient-poor soil by catching bugs — basically nature’s ultimate DIY fertilizer.
+But how does a Venus Flytrap actually work, and what does it eat to survive?

 The Venus Flytrap’s leaves are lined with tiny trigger hairs.
 When an insect touches the hairs twice, the trap snaps shut in under a second.
 Once trapped, the plant secretes digestive enzymes to absorb nutrients over 5–12 days, giving it the nitrogen and minerals it can’t get from soil.